StanfordVL/behavior/_sources/agents.md.txt

 ### Degrees of Freedom

 The embodiment has 12 degrees of freedom decomposed as follows:
-- Base: 3 DoF, the position on the floor plane and rotation around the floor plane normal
+- Base: the base moves by actuating two active wheels.
+However, at effects of actuation and robot state, the rotation of the wheels is not relevant to the user; we consider instead the 3 DoF corresponding to the position on the floor plane and rotation around the floor plane normal
 - Trunk: 1 DoF of a prismatic joint that affect to both arm and head
 - Head: 2 DoF of pan (horizontal) & tilt (vertical) directions
 - Arm: 6 DoF (revolute joints) for the arm that control the motion of the right hand